OISF/suricata/doc/userguide/output/eve/eve-json-format.rst

 Request Messages
 ~~~~~~~~~~~~~~~~

+Requests are sent by the frontend (client), which would be the source of a pgsql
+flow.
 Some of the possible request messages are:

-* "startup_message": message sent by a frontend/client process to start a new
+* "startup_message": message sent to start a new PostgreSQL connection
-  PostgreSQL connection
 * "password_message": if password output for PGSQL is enabled in suricata.yaml,
   carries the password sent during Authentication phase
 * "simple_query": issued SQL command during simple query subprotocol.
 PostgreSQL
   identifies specific sets of commands that change the set of expected messages
   to be exchanged as subprotocols.
-* "message": frontend responses which do not have meaningful payloads are logged
-  like this, where the field value is the message type
 * ``"message": "cancel_request"``: sent after a query, when the frontend
   attempts to cancel said query.
 This message is sent over a different port,
   thus bring shown as a different flow.
 It has no direct answer from the
   backend, but if successful will lead to an ``ErrorResponse`` in the
   transaction where the query was sent.
+* "message": requests which do not have meaningful payloads are logged like this,
+  where the field value is the message type

 There are several different authentication messages possible, based on selected
 authentication method. (e.g. the SASL authentication will have a set of